As of the group stage, LED advertising boards for all matches will be used.

 Where the capacity and security of the pitchside power supply can be guaranteed, UEFA uses this existing power supply.
 Consumption costs are covered by the home club.
 Where the existing power capacity is insufficient or not reliable enough, or where there is no back-up power source , then UEFA may bring in, at its own cost, a dedicated twin-pack generator to guarantee the operation of the boards (save where the existing power supply does not meet EU standards, in which case the costs shall be covered by the home club).

 Only UEFA logos and the logos of the partners may be displayed at press conferences, flash interviews and in mixed zones at UEFA Europa League matches.
-In accordance with, the clothing of all players, coaches and team personnel participating in press conferences and/or interviews must be in compliance with the UEFA Equipment Regulations.
+In accordance with Chapter X, the clothing of all players, coaches and team personnel participating in press conferences and/or interviews must be in compliance with the UEFA Equipment Regulations.

 The clubs produce posters, tickets and official printed matter in connection with the UEFA Europa League, but only in a manner approved by UEFA and in accordance with UEFA’s ticketing policy.
 When posters, tickets and official printed matter connected with UEFA Europa League matches are being designed, due attention must be paid to ensuring that any advertising overprint is solely that of the partners.
 All printed matter must be produced in accordance with the guidelines laid down by UEFA.